AbhinavA10/AbhinavA10.github.io/README.md

 - [ ] carousel indicators --> change colours
 - [ ] carousel item transitions are not animated
 - [ ] [Add Meta description to each page](https://web.dev/meta-description/)
+- [ ] Back to projects is a navbar-brand class, so it broke
 - [ ] Fix menu button on mobile, when navbar is transparent -- need to animate to black when clicked
+- [ ] Make index.njk masthead large
 - [ ] make carousel indicator circles
 - [ ] update media CSS tags
 - [ ] rename PNG, github seems to mix and match